-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2022-23 educational progress for the Surline Middle School.
+We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2023-24 educational progress for the Surline Middle School.
 The AER addresses the complex reporting information required by federal and state laws.
 The school's report contains information about student assessment, accountability, and teacher quality.
-If you have any questions about the AER, please contact our Director of Curriculum and Instruction, Heather Phelps, for assistance.
+If you have any questions about the AER, please contact our Director of Curriculum and Instruction, Jenny Winter, for assistance.

-The AER is available for you to review electronically by visiting the following web site www.wbrc.k12.mi.us selecting Academics at the top; then clicking on "Annual Education Reports" or you may review a copy in the main office at your child's school.
+The AER is available for you to review electronically by visiting the following web site www.wbrc.k12.mi.us selecting the Academics button as you scroll down on the home page; then clicking on "Annual Education Reports" on the right or you may review a copy in the main office at your child's school.

-For the 2023-24 school year, schools were identified based on previous years' performance using definitions and labels as required in the Every Student Succeeds Act (ESSA).
-A Targeted Support and Improvement (TSI) school is one that had at least one underperforming student subgroup in 2022-23.
+For the 2024-25 school year, schools were identified based on previous years' performance using definitions and labels as required in the Every Student Succeeds Act (ESSA).
+A Targeted Support and Improvement (TSI) school is one that had at least one underperforming student subgroup in 2023-24.
 An Additional Targeted Support (ATS) school is one that had a student subgroup performing at the same level as the lowest 5% of all schools in the state in 2021-22.
-A Comprehensive Support and Improvement (CSI) school is one whose performance was in the lowest 5% of all schools in the state or had a graduation rate at or below 67% in 2021-22.
+A Comprehensive Support and Improvement (CSI) school is one whose performance was in the lowest 5% of all schools in the state, had a graduation rate at or below 67%, or failed to exit ATS status in 2021-22.
 Some schools are not identified with any of these labels.
 In these cases, no label is given.